Zappandy/ice_sheets_bigData/README.md

 docker ps
 docker-compose -f kafka/docker-compose.yml run -d broker init-kafka
 ```
-again and it should start up without problems.
+and it should start up without problems.
 Wait a couple of minutes, until everything is running (cassandra is slow to start up)

 Finally, set up the other components of the stream processing system